-It’s a heart-warming and healthy bowl －one that my husband says he could eat every night.
+The aroma of this soup takes me back to summer and the sweet scent of freshly-picked corn.
+It’s a heart-warming and wholesome bowl －one that my husband says he could eat every night.

 - 2 bay leaves